-The purpose of this study is to provide an understanding of the nature and the extent of diesel exhaust exposure in Ontario fire halls, and to identify the effectiveness of existing control measures that have been implemented to decrease exposure.
+The purpose of this study was to obtain an understanding of the nature and the extent of diesel exhaust exposure in Ontario fire halls, and to identify the effectiveness of existing control measures that have been implemented in fire halls to decrease exposure.

 Firefighters are at risk of exposure to many different carcinogens when firefighting and studies have found an increased risk of cancer.
 However, they spend a small percentage of their time actively fighting fires and more time at the fire hall.
 This suggests that there may be other hazards contributing to the increased cancer risk such as shift work, stress, and diesel engine exhaust from firetrucks or other diesel equipment operating within the hall.
 Diesel engine exhaust has been classified as a definite human carcinogen (Group 1) by the International Agency for Research on Cancer (IARC).

-- Air sampling: 24 hour area air samples will be collected to measure levels of diesel particulate matter in the vehicle bays, common areas and living quarters of fire halls.
+- Stationary 24-hour area air samples were collected to measure levels of diesel particulate matter in the vehicle bays, common areas and living quarters of fire halls.

-- Observational walkthrough: surveys will be conducted to assess determinants of exposure including fire hall design, number of diesel engine apparatus present in the vehicle bay within the hall, and types of ventilation present in the vehicle bay.
+- Determinants of exposure such as fire hall design, number of diesel engine apparatus present in the vehicle bay within the hall, and types of ventilation present in the vehicle bay were assessed.

-This project is funded by the Ontario Ministry of Labour.
+This project was funded by the Ontario Ministry of Labour.

 Paul Demers (Occupational Cancer Research Centre)